NSHipster/articles/2018-11-05-language-server-protocol.md

 ## Language Server Protocol Support in Clang / LLVM

-If the _M + N_ diagram from before looks familiar, it might be because it's the same architecture used by LLVM.
+If the _M + N_ diagram from before looks familiar, it might be because it's the same approach taken by LLVM.

 At the core of LLVM is an intermediate representation (IR).
 Supported languages generate IR using a <dfn>compiler frontend</dfn>,